 There are two levels of licensing: Licensed Master Social Worker (LMSW) and Licensed Clinical Social Worker (LCSW).
 The latter have completed a period of supervised work experience.
 They have also passed a social work exam at a higher level.

-LMSWs may engage in a range of activities including community organization, administration, supervision of baccalaureate social workers and (under appropriate supervision) counseling.
+LMSWs may engage in a range of activities including community organization, administration, and (under appropriate supervision) therapy.
 After two years of supervised experience, LMSWs are permitted to go into private practice offering some, but not all, services.
-They may not go into private practice offering psychotherapy or counseling.
-Their practice may include counseling and psychotherapy under supervision if they are in the process of meeting requirements for the next level of licensure: LCSW.

 Individuals begin the process by enrolling in an accredited social work master’s program.

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

 After their degree posts, they can begin the application process.
 The application packet is fairly lengthy (Click Here to download the application form).
 It includes a consent form for a criminal background check.
 There is also an affidavit to be notarized.

 Master social work applicants now have the opportunity fill out the application online.
 Candidates should have official transcripts sent to the Board – but be careful not to request them too soon.
 The application should be submitted before supplemental documentation.
 After reviewing the application packet, the Board will authorize the candidate to take the master exam through the Association of Social Work Boards (ASWB).
 The authorization is valid for one year.
 Candidate handbooks can be found on the ASWB site.

 Social workers may begin their supervised practice before a license is issued.
 Georgia statutes allow for graduates of CSWE master’s programs to practice up to a year while going through the examination/ licensure process.